Dealing with the Anger Habit

 - can so obsesses us that it crowds most other thoughts from our minds.

-After an angry exchange you can be affected for hours or even days as you endlessly go over the event in your mind, churning up the anger feelings and adding to them.
+After an angry exchange you can be affected for hours or even days as mull over and relive the event in your mind, churning up the anger feelings and adding to them.

 And during this period your mood is being ruled by the memory of the person with whom you are angry.